 And the FWD Fiat Ducato, built by the Sevel joint venture between Fiat and PSA (Peugeot/Citroen) has become the dominant platform for camper and motor homes in Europe since 1981, with about two-thirds of that market.
 This is a gen1 Ducato.
 And don’t even think of questioning the Ducato’s proven toughness and reliability because of its French-Italo heritage.
 They have a great rep in Europe.

 The ProMaster as of course substantially revised from the gen3 European Ducato for the NA market.
-The biggest change is the standard gas engine, the 3.6 L Pentastar V6, rated at 280 hp, and teamed up to the 68TEA six speed automatic.
-Essentially, it’s the same power train as used in the Chrysler minivans, but the transmission is beefed up, has better cooling, and of course lower gearing.
+The biggest change is the standard gas engine, the well-proven and widely used 3.6 L Pentastar V6, rated at 280 hp, and teamed up to the 68TEA six speed automatic.
+Essentially, it’s the same power train as used in the Chrysler minivans, but with course lower gearing.
 An Iveco 3.0 L diesel four (180 hp) with a “robotized manual” transmission will join it later, along with a $4000 extra cost.
+(Update: the diesel was cancelled after the first two years due to emission issues.)

-Undoubtedly, the diesel will get excellent mileage; possibly deep into the twenties.
-That might worth considering for high-mileage fleet use, but for personal use as a combination hauler-camper, I would stick to the gas drive train.
 There are no EPA numbers for this size vehicle, but Alex Dykes, in his excellent review of the ProMaster at TTAC, averaged 17 mpg.
 That is better than I might have expected, and plenty good enough for me (the old Dodge gets 11mpg).
+(Update: I get between 17 and 21mpg on my 2017 159″ high roof Promaster.
+It’s very much dependent on highway speed due to aerodynamics).

 The ProMaster is expected to be very popular in the van-camper (Class B) and Class C (cab-over sleeper) industry.
 Winnebago has already announced two, the van-based Travato,